 Recording Consent Laws

-Best Practice: Always inform participants that the call is being recorded, regardless of state laws.
+Best practice: Always tell participants the call is being recorded, regardless of state laws.

 GDPR Compliance (EU Customers)